yduf/yduf.github.io/_posts/2021-10-04-ssh-scanning.md

 - Implement a firewall on your instances.
-- Implement port knocking for sshd.
+- Implement [port knocking](https://en.wikipedia.org/wiki/Port_knocking) for sshd. -  similar to a secret handshake
 - Move sshd to a non standard port to avoid the nmap/bot noise.
 - Only log successful logins.
 - Any combination of the above.